 Make a note to come back to your keyword map every few months to update, see what’s ranking well, and regularly look for additional keywords you can target within your keyword strategy.

 We know this process probably seems a little daunting!
 And it’s totally not essential, as some SEO is always better than none.
 But if you want to track keywords and boost your SEO, then keyword mapping is the way to go.
-Now that you know more about what keyword URL mapping is and how it all works, we encourage you to try it out for yourself (keeping a close eye out for bears).
+Now that you know more about what keyword URL mapping is and how it all works, we encourage you to try it out for yourself (keeping a close eye out for massive furry animals).
 Or, you can get in touch and we’ll guide you through the woods!